idgarad/Launchbox2es-de/README.md

 - Fuzzy matching helps find platforms/games without exact names
 - Format defaults make it easy to export to standard locations
 - The `fe_formats.json` file can be extended with new frontend formats
+- Use `--verbose` to see full file paths during symlink/copy operations (helpful for debugging)

 ## Path Validation and Error Handling